Assata Shakur: Conviction and sentencing

 On March 24, the jurors listened for 45 minutes to a rereading of testimony of the State Police chemist regarding the blood found at the scene, on the LeMans, and Shakur's clothing.
 That night, the second night of jury deliberation, the jury asked Judge Appleby to repeat his instructions regarding the four assault charges 30 minutes before retiring for the night, which led to speculation that the jury had decided in Shakur's favor on the remaining charges, especially the two counts of murder.

 Appleby reiterated that the jury must consider separately the four assault charges (atrocious assault and battery, assault on a police officer acting in the line of duty, assault with a deadly weapon, and assault with intent to kill), each of which carried a total maximum penalty of 33 years in prison.
 The other charges were: first-degree murder (of Foerster), second-degree murder (of Zayd Shakur), illegal possession of a weapon, and armed robbery (related to Foerster's service revolver).
 The jury also asked Appleby to repeat the definitions of "intent" and "reasonable doubt".

-Shakur was convicted on all eight counts: two murder charges, and six assault charges.
-Upon hearing the verdict, Shakur said—in a barely audible voice— "I am ashamed that I have even taken part in this trial", and that the jury was racist and had "convicted a woman with her hands up".
-When Judge Appleby told the court attendants to "remove the prisoner", Shakur herself replied: "the prisoner will walk away on her own feet".
-After Joseph W. Lewis, the jury foreman, read the verdict, Kunstler asked that the jury be removed before alleging that one juror had violated the sequestration order (see above).
+Shakur was convicted on all eight counts: two murder charges and six assault charges.
+Upon hearing the verdict, Shakur said—in a barely audible voice—"I am ashamed that I have even taken part in this trial", and that the jury was racist and had "convicted a woman with her hands up."
+When Judge Appleby told the court attendants to "remove the prisoner," Shakur herself replied: "The prisoner will walk away on her own feet."
+After Joseph W. Lewis, the jury foreman, read the verdict, Kunstler asked that the jury be removed before alleging that one juror had violated the sequestration order (as detailed above).